Here's the secret to getting teams on the same page even if they’re not on the same software.

 “Strong collaboration is crucial to the success of any team and organization,” say business leaders everywhere.
-But what if your team can’t agree on which tools to collaborate in?
-Trying to coordinate work solely through meetings and email gets messy, and you lose sight of how different streams of work connect to each other.
+But what if your team can’t agree on which tools to use?
+Trying to coordinate work solely through meetings and email gets messy, and you can quickly lose sight of how different streams of work connect to each other.

 That’s right—you don’t need to choose which tool you and your team use to develop software, build campaigns, or move mountains.
 With two integration types, you can achieve more together without toggling between digital platforms.

-You can connect Jira and Trello to help all your teams work better together with the Jira Power-Up.
+You can connect Jira and Trello to help all your teams work better together.
 This integration within Trello allows you to:

-- Link Jira issues (Task or Epic) to Trello cards so anyone can easily see who’s working on regardless of which tool they prefer to use.
+- Link Jira issues (Tickets or Epics) to Trello cards so anyone can easily see who’s working on what regardless of which tool they prefer to use.

 - View important issue information in detail on the back of the Trello card.